openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 Pre-loading disk images can consume a large amount of disk space.
 For example, pre-loading all the images required for an upgrade can consume more 32 GiB.
 This is a risk because disk exhaustion can affect other workloads and the control plane.
-There is already mechanisms to mitigate that: the kubelet garbage collection.
+There is already a mechanism to mitigate that: the kubelet garbage collection.
 To ensure disk space issues are reported and that garbage collection doesn't interfere we will introduced new mechanisms:

-1. If disk exhaustion happens while trying to pre-load images the issues will be reported explicitly via the status of the `ContainerRuntimeConfig` status.
+1. If disk exhaustion happens while trying to pre-load images the issues will be reported explicitly via the status of the `PinnedImageSet` status.
 Note typically these issues are reported as failures to pull images in the status of pods, but in this case there are no pods pulling the images.
 CRI-O will still report these issues in the log (if there is space for that), like for any other image pull.

 1. If disk exhaustion happens after the images have been pulled, then we will ensure that the kubelet garbage collector doesn't select these images.
 That